Izumi Suzuki: Terminal Boredom

 And in the title story, the tyranny of enforced screen-time and the mechanisation of labour foster a cold-hearted and ultimately tragic disaffection among the youth of Tokyo.

-Author: Izumi Suzuki (translated by Translated by Polly Barton, Sam Bett, David Boyd, Daniel Joseph, Aiko Masubuchi, and Helen O’Horan)
+Polly Barton, Sam Bett, David Boyd, Daniel Joseph, Aiko Masubuchi, Hellen O’Horan